hari8815/LightningWebinar/README.md

       ```$ git clone https://github.com/SoftsquareSolutions/LightningWebinar.git```

-   2. Extract the zip file and open the `LightningWebinar` folder in the terminal window.
+   2. Extract the zip file and navigate to the `LightningWebinar` folder in the terminal window.

    3. Authenticate with salesforce by